ecmwf-training/c3s-training-submodule-sat-obs-atmos-physics/intro.md

 ![logo](./img/hirs_olr_banner.png)

-### Analysis of the CLARA Earth Radiation Budget Product
+### Analysis of the CLARA Earth radiation budget product

 This notebook provides you with an introduction on EUMETSAT's CM SAF **CLARA-A3** dataset available at the [Climate Data Store](https://cds.climate.copernicus.eu/#!/home) (CDS).
 The dataset contains data for Essential Climate Variables (ECVs) _Earth Radiation Budget_, as well as _Cloud Properties and Surface Radiaiton Budget_, while this notebook focuses on **Earth Radiation Budget** as part of the ECV _Earth Radiation Budget_ available here: [Earth Radiation Budget from 1982 to present derived from satellite observations](https://cds.climate.copernicus.eu/cdsapp#!/dataset/satellite-earth-radiation-budget?tab=overview).